 But a key point in this growth and change is US.
 God has provided the solid foundation and the means for us to grow, but we are the catalyst: we have to want it, desire it.
 Your will notice in the quote above that the prodigal “carried out his determination to arise.”
-He had previously used his desire in a negative way, even though he didn’t feel it was negative at the time as he was just using his free will (sound familiar?).
-In the end it didn’t make him happy and in suffered and it was only when things hit absolute rock bottom that he realised his mistake (sound familiar?), and that he had sinned – he faced the truth about himself and did what he could to return, even willing to return to his father’s house as servant.
-Again it was his desire, but this time a loving desire and only his desire, his willingness to return, humbly that achieved his goal.
+The prodigal son story in the new testament is so touching and feels so personal to us all as the son who had been away using his desires and will in many negative ways hits rock bottom.
+He realises his mistake and that he had sinned – he faced the truth about himself and did what he could to return, even willing to return to his father’s house as servant.
 We must want to go home and like the father in the story, God will run towards us and prepare a feast to celebrate our return.

 I do feel I have a mountain to climb and I do feel I have taken myself a few steps up and then fallen down again at times and in that I have sat, stubborn, apathetic, tired and despairing at times.
-There are many reasons for all of those emotions and my lack of action, but I don’t completely give up ever and if you have read my blog you will know some of the difficulties of the path I am attempting to follow, but I also know it is only me that gets in the way.
 It’s my choice every time, as it would be on an actual physical walk up a mountain, to stop, to give up, to get up , to try again: something inside hopes and longs to see the view from the top.

 In those moments, I want to drop the weight of my pain, the armour of my facade and I want to see if I can touch the sky and I wonder who is in the sky: are you there God?
 Can I reach your from here?
 Can I feel your breath?
 Touch the sun and look at things through the soft light of the mountain: true or not, God feels closer on the mountain top.

 And this is just the sphere before the true Celestial spheres.
-To give you some idea of the mountain to climb, the earth is currently in a first sphere condition – not even at the top of the first: from hellish conditions rising to increasing light and beauty, until we have grown more in love, to move to the 2nd sphere, and onwards.
+To give you some idea of the mountain to climb, the earth is currently in a first sphere condition and it only our growth in love that will take us higher.
 All of us can do it.
 Everything is in place for us to start the climb – it is just up to us now to make the choice.
-You can get to the 6th sphere, without God, or to go on beyond there and infinitely, you have to want a relationship with your true Parent.
+You can get to the 6th sphere, without God, or to go on beyond there and infinitely, if you have to want a relationship with God.
 Jesus describes the two paths as the natural love path and God’s way of Love.
 To me it’s like deciding to climb Ben Nevis or Everest: both have good views, but which mountain has the greatest view – the one that takes us to the greatest heights.